-USS Saipan was a Saipan-class light aircraft carrier laid down on July 10, 1944 and launched on July 8, the following year.
-It was commissioned on July 14, 1946 under Capt.
-John G. Crommelin’s with the hull number CVL-48 and it served in the US Navy for 24 years until it was decommissioned on January 14, 1970.
-During its activities, the ship carried a complement of 1,721 people onboard and had the main missions in Pensacola, Norfolk, Portsmouth, Quonset Point, Greenland, Guantanamo Bay, Hampton Roads, Panama, Taiwan, Manila, Haiti, Tonkin Gulf or Pearl Harbor.
-After the decommissioning, the ship was struck from the Navy List on August 15, 1975 and sold for scrapping to Defense Reutilization and Marketing Service in 1976.
+The USS Saipan (CVL-48) was a Saipan-class light aircraft carrier laid down on July 10, 1944, and launched on July 8, the following year.
+It was commissioned on July 14, 1946, under Capt.
+John G. Crommelin’s command with the hull number CVL-48 and served in the U.S. Navy for 24 years until it was decommissioned on January 14, 1970.
+During its activities, the ship carried a complement of 1,721 people on board and had its main missions in Pensacola, Norfolk, Portsmouth, Quonset Point, Greenland, Guantanamo Bay, Hampton Roads, Panama, Taiwan, Manila, Haiti, Tonkin Gulf, and Pearl Harbor.
+After decommissioning, the ship was struck from the Navy List on August 15, 1975, and sold for scrapping to Defense Reutilization and Marketing Service in 1976.
 On Navy ships, asbestos was applied in rooms and on installations inside as well as outside the engine rooms in a manner that potentially could put the entire crew at risk.
 Most insulation aboard contained asbestos, including that of the hull.
 The vibrations during sailing and gunnery practice would release asbestos fibers to the breathing atmosphere in most areas aboard.
 Inhaling large amounts of asbestos fibers or dust over an extended period of time can damage and scar the lungs, which makes breathing difficult.